 5. The Importance Of Financial Literacy In A Society:

-Financial literacy is the fundamental knowledge that Society should seek to lead to the community’s needs and prosperity.
+Financial literacy is the fundamental knowledge that Society should seek to lead to its needs and prosperity.

 The Indian community has failed to provide the deserved heed to financial literacy, while the importance of skill-based education has found its emerging supporters.